TJ's Custom Gunworks

 A: There are good and bad sights out there, and there are good and bad companies out there.

-I have boycotted certain companies for 10 years + because of a severe lack of warrantee honor.
+I have boycotted certain companies for 20 years + because of a severe lack of warrantee honor.
 I don't want to name anyone in particular, but I'll say their name starts with a Trij !

-Many other companies fall somewhere in between.
+Many other companies fall somewhere in between, and AmeriGlo has been great so far.

 Q: Should I replace all my springs when you do the work ?